 Employment Practices Liability (EPLI) coverage is needed when:

-- You have employees and have exposure for wrongful termination, discrimination, sexual harassment and/or failure to promote.
+- You have employees who have exposure for wrongful termination, discrimination, sexual harassment, and/or failure to promote.

 Wrongful Eviction coverage is needed when: